MaterializeInc/materialize/doc/user/content/integrations/upstash-kafka.md

     If you want to create a [source](/sql/create-source/kafka/) in Materialize, you'll need to grant the **Read** permission.
 To create a [sink](/sql/create-sink/kafka/), you'll need to grant the **Read** and **Write** permissions.

     Take note of the credentials you just created, you'll need them later on.
-Keep in mind that the credentials contain sensitive information, and you should store it somewhere safe!
+Keep in mind that the credentials contain sensitive information, and you should store them somewhere safe!

 3. #### Create a topic
     To start using Materialize with Upstash, you need to point it to an existing Upstash Kafka topic you want to read data from.